God | Torah | the Universe | Judaism

 As I see and have experienced the situation, traditional Judaism has an answer for every question, however illogical the answer may be.

 The messages consist of an introduction, a number of speeches by God to the world, and a poem.
 I won’t say too much other than that some of the speeches may be rather disturbing to some people.
-So proceed with care and at your own peril.
-You can reach the messages only from the menu at the top left of every page.
+So proceed with care and at your own peril (and mine!).
+You can reach the first of the messages only from the menu at the top left of every page.

 [Go Top] [2.
 GOD] [3.
 Torah] [4.
 The Universe]